Recovering the Picard group of quadratic algebras from Wood's binary quadratic forms: The Picard group of a quadratic algebra when is not a zero divisor

 Given two $\nn$-oriented quadratic algebras $(\cc,\theta)$ and $(\cc',\theta')$, an \textit{isomorphism of oriented quadratic algebras} is an isomorphism ${\psi \colon \cc \overset{\sim}{\longrightarrow} \cc'}$ of $\os$-algebras such that ${\theta = \theta' \circ \overline{\psi}}$, where ${\overline{\psi} \colon \cc/\os \longrightarrow \cc'/\os}$ is induced by $\psi$. \end{defi}

-\begin{rem} We have chosen the above convention (an isomorphism with the dual of $\nn$ instead of $\nn$ itself) in order to deal with Wood-discriminants and parities as global sections of $\nn^{\otimes 2}$ and $\nn/2\nn$ respectively. \end{rem}
+\begin{rem} We have chosen the above convention (an isomorphism with the dual of $\nn$ instead of $\nn$ itself) in order to deal with discriminants and parities as global sections of $\nn^{\otimes 2}$ and $\nn/2\nn$ respectively. \end{rem}